 Let’s be real.
-Wedding budgeting is a far less fun topic than cake tasting.
+Budgeting is a far less fun topic than cake tasting.
 But it needs to happen; and it needs to happen before you start placing deposits.
 Because whether you’re “richer or poorer” everyone needs a little wedding budget help.
 The wedding experts from Wedgewood Weddings are here to help!

 First Thing’s First

 Decide how you’re going to cover costs.
 Is it just the two of you?
 Are you getting help from generous friends and relatives?
 If you’re receiving financial support, plan a time for you and your fiancé to meet your helpers face-to-face and go over everyone’s expectations for the big day.
 Chances are, you have no idea how much wedding services typically cost and it's important to remember that times have drastically changed since your parents' wedding day.
 Getting on the same page with all of the financial stakeholders is a key step!

 In 2018, the average wedding in the United States was over $33,000.
 At Wedgewood Weddings, our all-inclusive weddings range anywhere from $8,000 to $40,000.
 A wedding is doable on almost any budget, but having an upper limit in mind should help when talking numbers.

-5 Pre-Wedding Questions to Help You Prepare A Budget
+5 Questions to Help You Prepare A Budget

 - What are everyone’s top priorities and expectations for the wedding?

 - Who would you like to invite?
 (Ask this question to all financial stakeholders)

 - If so, how and when will the money be given?
 One big sum, or small installments?

 Beyond knowing how much money will be spent on the wedding, it’s extremely important to know when that money is coming in.
 Is this money already sitting in a savings account somewhere, or will you be spending as you save?
 Will your parents/helpers be writing one big check up front or multiple, smaller checks as things come up?

 Setting Your Budget